 Creating a preventive maintenance (PM) checklist is one of the core tasks of a facility or maintenance manager.
 Building maintenance checklist checks ensure that your building’s systems, such as HVAC, plumbing, or electrical are in working order.
 Our short guide explains what preventive maintenance checklists are, why they are important, and what are the benefits you can get by using them.

-What is a Planned Preventive Maintenance (PPM) Checklist
+What is a Preventive Maintenance Checklist?

-PPM (Planned and Preventive) maintenance checklist is a set of tasks for regular inspections on physical assets.
+A preventive maintenance checklist is a set of tasks for regular inspections on physical assets.
 It helps ensure that equipment will work properly and serve its purpose when needed.

 Preventive maintenance is the process of proactively checking and inspecting equipment to prevent costly emergency repairs.
 By conducting regular inspections, you can find and fix small problems before they lead to bigger ones.